Walrus Death from Bird Flu Confirmed in Arctic for the First Time

 Bird flu is typically spread by birds like ducks and geese, and the infection in mammals generally occurs through the ingestion of infected birds or close contact with animal colonies.
 Walruses, which are mainly piscivorous but occasionally eat marine birds, are particularly vulnerable due to their social nature, especially during the summer when they congregate as ice flows melt.

-The implications of this incident extend beyond walruses, with concerns that even polar bears could be at risk if they consume infected carcasses.
+The implications of this incident extend beyond walruses, with concerns that even could be at risk if they consume infected carcasses.
 Monitoring these developments is crucial, according to Lydersen, given the rising impact of bird flu on both wild and farm animals globally.
-Since 2020, bird flu has increasingly affected farm animals, and in a notable case, it has already resulted in the death of a polar bear in Alaska.
+Since 2020, bird flu has increasingly affected farm animals, and in a notable case, it has already resulted in the death of a in Alaska.
 As the virus continues to impact diverse species, the urgency for vigilance in wildlife health surveillance grows ever more pressing.

 This article by Nicholas Vincent was first published by One Green Planet on 2 May 2024.
 Image Credit :Wayne Marinovich/Shutterstock.